Membrane-Associated Self-Assembly for Cellular Decision Making: Models and Methods

 We pair this with a simple energy ansatz

-in which $N_c = N - N_f$ is the number of monomers in the assembled coat.
-The unspecified function $E_b(N_c)$ is the energetic penalty of the coat boundary, where monomers are not fully saturated with bonds.
-The exact form of this energy contribution depends on $Z$ and scales with $\sqrt{N_c}$.
-Putting together Equations~(\ref{eqn:entropy}) and (\ref{eqn:energy}), our free energy per surface monomer $f = (E-TS)/N\kb T$ is
+The unspecified energy $E_b$ is the energetic penalty of the assembly edge where subunits are not fully saturated with bonds, giving rise to a line tension $\propto \varepsilon \kT / \sqrt{a}$.
+Putting together Equations~(\ref{eqn:entropy}) and (\ref{eqn:energy}), our free energy per surface subunit $f = (E-TS)/N\kb T$ is

 where $e_b = E_b / N\kT$.
-The equilibrium unassembled fraction $\psi$ then follows from free energy minimization, requiring $\partial f / \partial \psi = 0$.
-The equilibrium value of $\phi$ follows from the coupling to Eqn.~(\ref{eqn:KdAL}), which requires us to re-express the concentrations of surface-bound A species in terms of $\phi$ and $\psi$ (see SI).
-By doing so we can put all of our equilibrium equations into a consistent framework:
+The equilibrium unassembled fraction $\psi$ then follows from $\partial f / \partial \psi = 0$.
+The equilibrium value of $\phi$ follows from the coupling to Eqn.~(\ref{eqn:KdAL}), which requires us to re-express the concentrations of surface-bound A species in terms of $\phi$ and $\psi$ (Eqn.~(S2)).

-Eqns.~(\ref{eqn:KdAL-surf}) and (\ref{eqn:KdAR-surf}) correspond to equations~(\ref{eqn:KdAL}) and (\ref{eqn:KdAR}), respectively, while Eqn.~(\ref{eqn:surf_eq}) is $\partial f / \partial \psi = 0$.
-We have introduced the new coordinate $\alpha$ corresponding to the fraction of membrane-bound monomers which are also bound to a receptor, which we assume is independent of whether the monomer is in the coat or free phase.
-Additionally, we treat the concentration $\cc{L}$ as a constant under the reasonable assumption that lipid copies far exceed monomer copies \cite{yogurtcu2018cytosolic}.